Quansight/Quansight-website/README.md

    apps.
 4. Add Storyblok raw data types to the `/apps/.../types/storyblok` folder.
-5. Import these raw data types to the `/apps/.../types/storyblok/rawBlok.ts` file and add them to the collective `TRawBlock` type.
+5. Import these raw data types to the `/apps/.../types/storyblok/rawBlok.ts` file and add them to the collective `TRawBlok` type.
 6. Add Storyblok props mapper to `/apps/.../components/BlokProvider/mappers` folder.
-7. Import this props mapper to `/apps/.../components/BlockProvider/utils/getPropsByType.ts` file and add the case to the switch statement.
+7. Import this props mapper to `/apps/.../components/BlokProvider/utils/getPropsByType.ts` file and add the case to the switch statement.
-8. Import the Next component to the `/apps/.../components/BlockProvider/componentsMap.ts` file and add it to the `componentsMap` variable.
+8. Import the Next component to the `/apps/.../components/BlokProvider/componentsMap.ts` file and add it to the `componentsMap` variable.
-9. Import the Next.js component types to the `/apps/.../components/BlockProvider/types.ts` file, add the component name to the `ComponentType` `enum` and add the props types to the `TBlokComponentPropsMap` type.
+9. Import the Next.js component types to the `/apps/.../components/BlokProvider/types.ts` file, add the component name to the `ComponentType` `enum` and add the props types to the `TBlokComponentPropsMap` type.